 Glendale Arizona 85302

-Listed on the National Register of Historical Places and known as the “Showplace of the Valley,” the Sahuaro Ranch Historic Area offers activities, exhibits and guided tours—keeping the history of early settlement in the Valley alive.
-Click here to read about Sahuaro Ranch Park's history, or view historic photos of Sahuaro Ranch at Glendale's History Project.
+Listed on the National Register of Historical Places and known as the “Showplace of the Valley,” the Historic Sahuaro Ranch offers activities, exhibits and guided tours—keeping the history of early settlement in the Valley alive.
+Read more about Sahuaro Ranch Park's history, or view historic photos of Sahuaro Ranch at Glendale's History Project.

 Our mission is to preserve a historic site where the community participates in the ongoing development of educational and social experiences that connect Glendale residents and visitors to the past and to each other.